SmitChavda/ReactSampleProject/README.md

 # Sample React Project

 This is a React project bootstrapped with Vite, a next-generation frontend tooling.
-It can be used as base project to build react applications as per requirements
+It can be used as base project to build react applications as per requirements.

 ## Project Structure